 Webinars are a great way for cyber security marketers to connect with bottom-of-the-funnel leads.
 Webinars attendees are already interested in learning more about your solution and the threats it protects against, and they typically have taken some time to do research.
 This means that they are more likely to be engaged in the topics you are presenting.

 One vital part of the webinar is including an interactive element.
 Webinars typically include a question and answer session at the end of the presentation that offers attendees the opportunity to ask more questions about the topic and your services.
 This is a valuable opportunity to advertise other helpful content or encourage demo sign-ups.
 Even if you decide to pre-record your webinar, you can still accept viewer questions and respond in a follow-up.

 Webinars can sometimes be costly to produce.
-However, as with other parts of your marketing campaign, there is also an opportunity to repurpose your webinar to get more out of this content.
+However, as with other parts of your marketing campaign, there is also an opportunity to repurpose your webinar so that you can then chop it up and use it for cybersecurity content marketing.
 If the webinar is offered live, be sure to record the content and make this recording available later for those who were unable to attend.
 If the webinar has a great response then you may also want to consider taking the topics discussed there and creating other types of content like blog posts around these topics.
 The questions that users ask during the webinar are also an excellent starting point for developing new content that addresses your target audience’s greatest challenges.